JoelBalmer/code-test-node-backend/README.md

 10. ~~Modularise adding usage~~
 11. ~~Make users JSON list in config~~
 12. ~~Truncate name~~
+13. ~~Report back to 'user' that they can't update room name AND they have succesfully updated availability~~

 # Recent projects
 For many more projects, head to [github.com/JoelBalmer](https://github.com/JoelBalmer)